-Finally, because the new realities of population aging may play out differently in different cultural, economic, and policy contexts, comparative policy perspectives deserve special consideration (Kinsella and He, 2009).
+Finally, because the new realities of population aging may play out differently in various cultural, economic, and policy contexts, comparative policy perspectives deserve special consideration (Kinsella and He, 2009).
 Arguably, one of the changing realities of global aging is that countries can no longer treat aging as a "local" (national) problem, but must recognize the increasing interdependence among nations.
 While any given country may choose to address economic and social challenges with a particular blend of policies, how those policies play out depends, at least in part, on how other countries configure their approaches.
 In the end, this may encourage more uniformity across countries or reinforce the existing divisions between high- and low-income countries.
 One of the most poignant examples is the Mexico-U.S. contrast.
 These societies are contending with multiple demands for public use of scarce resources, and they have overlapping, interdependent populations and family networks that transcend their border.
 A serious global aging agenda will demand that the economic and social welfare institutions of countries interact, and that the roles of women, ethnic minorities, and new immigrants be redefined, to better ensure the social protection of vulnerable populations.

-FINAL THOUGHTS: WHY SOCIOLOGY IS CRUCIAL TO THE STUDY OF HUMAN AGING by highlighting some of the potential theoretical and practical contributions that make sociology central to the science of human aging.
+FINAL THOUGHTS: WHY SOCIOLOGY IS CRUCIAL TO THE STUDY OF HUMAN AGING

 We have addressed some of the new realities of aging as they are shaped by contemporary social and economic contexts.
-We summarized some of the most pressing causes and consequences of change, and identified some of the most pressing issues that must be addressed in future scholarship and social policy.
-Given the emphases of the volume, we close
+We summarized some of the most pressing causes and consequences of change and identified some of the most pressing issues that must be addressed in future scholarship and social policy.
+Given the emphases of the volume, we close by identifying some of the potential theoretical and practical contributions that make sociology central to the science of human aging.

-As this chapter has illustrated, sociology is particularly important in revealing important social structural factors associated with individual and population aging.
+As this chapter and our Handbook of Sociology of Aging (Settersten and Angel, 2011) have illustrated, sociology is particularly important in revealing important social structural factors associated with individual and population aging.
 Aging is a phenomenon that is heavily conditioned by social institutions, historical events, policies, the economy, cohort momentum, social interaction, and intergenerational dynamics.
 Social change is central to the sociologist's lens to deal with the inevitable fact that social institutions and practices do not remain static, which forces us to challenge taken-for-granted assumptions that are based on outdated theoretical models.
 An understanding of macro processes, too often ignored in the study of aging, must be incorporated in new models of individual and population well-being in later life.
 A strong focus on the individual factors associated with aging carries the risk of losing sight of how social structures both affect and are affected by aging.
 As sociologists we have an obligation to keep social forces and factors front and center in our inquiry.